Editor’s note: Mary Fox passed away in January 2020. We are grateful she allowed her story to be shared.

 Fox brought up molecular profiling with her doctor and eventually enrolled in PanCAN’s Know Your Tumor® precision medicine service.

-In the meantime, encouraged by Craig, who had found hope in his conversation with Patient Central, Fox started on another standard chemotherapy.
+In the meantime, encouraged by Craig, who had found hope in his conversation with PanCAN Patient Services, Fox started on another standard chemotherapy.

 When Fox’s molecular profiling results came in, they showed that her tumor had an ATM mutation.
 While the mutation is uncommon in pancreatic cancer patients, research shows that certain treatments may be effective in treating tumors with this type of genetic change.